iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 Function $\exp(x)$ doesn't have a surjective subgradient mapping.
 Hence, the domain of its subgradient is also not entire.
-The theorem here is not applicable for all values of $x$ outside of the domain of the subgradient of the conjugate or outside of the range of the range of the subgradient.
+The theorem here is not applicable for all values of $x$ outside the domain of the subgradient of the conjugate or outside the range of the range of the subgradient.
 Global strict convexity and coerciveness are the sufficient conditions for an invertible subgradient operator using the dual subgradient; the subgradient of these functions is surjective.
 For more information, see [Simply Legendre Type](../Simply%20Legendre%20Type.md).